skip navigation

 Fall season

 All teams have games once a week at Optimist Field during the fall season.
-For 2023, the younger division plays Sunday afternoons and the older division plays Sunday evenings.
-Practices will be held on Saturdays.
+For 2023, the younger division played Sunday afternoons and the older division played Sunday evenings.
+Practices, if the team chooses would be held on Saturdays.

 We understand families have other obligations and vacations during the season.
 Please communicate with your coach if your player will be absent for a game.
 This is a huge help to coaches when preparing lineups.